Umkomaas: Tourism

-Tourist attractions include the Umkomaas Golf Course, home of Tim Clark and widely regarded as being one of the best in KwaZulu-Natal, and the beautiful Empisini Nature Reserve, a forested area that features a delightful waterfall and a number of bush walks.
-The nearby settlement of Clansthal was the home of Conservationist Tony Pooley in the 1980s and 1990s.
+Tourist attractions include the Umkomaas Golf Course, home of Tim Clark and widely regarded as being one of the best in KwaZulu-Natal, and the beautiful Empisini Nature Reserve, a forested area adjacent to town that features a delightful waterfall and a number of bush walks.
+The nearby settlement of Clansthal was the home of conservationist Tony Pooley in the 1980s and 1990s.
 Swedish tennis player Mats Wilander was a regular visitor in the 1990s, and is rumoured to have been the owner of a large hotel on the corner of Moodie and Reynolds Street.

 Umkomaas is renowned for the superb diving opportunities created by the Aliwal Shoal, a volcanic reef about 5 kilometres offshore.
 Ragged-tooth sharks, rock cod, and a number of other species can be found in the shoal.

 Diving-related tourism has grown dramatically in the past decade, although the Shoal features two especially fine shipwrecks, the Nebo and the Produce, that long predate the Shoal's current surge in popularity.
 The Aliwal Shoal was formed about 80 000 years ago.
 Diving and accommodation information is available in the village and online.

 To add to Umkomaas and activities is a newly established airfield called "Umkomaas Airfield" just outside of Umkomaas where microlight and aeroplane joyrides and training take place.

-Tourists can visit the East Coast Brewing Company which is one of the largest and most advanced independently owned brewing facilities in Southern Africa.